Gregg-Hendrix/how-i-became-a-software-engineer/README.md

 In summery this course was a refresher on some topics, and an introduction to new topics!
 I really enjoyed this course.

+## CopyQ

+This program has changed my life!
+I've been using it for work, and it makes pasting different signatures + templates a breeze!
+At my home computer I created a "work" tab, so that I can be just as effective at home!
+This porgram is a lifesaver!

 ## 2020.11.05
 I'm working on the Google Power searching course.
 In my own time I'm trying to make myself more familiar with computer + website shortcuts.
 So far I'm learning gmail shortcuts, CopyQ shortcuts, and browser shortcuts!
 ### Gmail